 I was also the only redhead in the class.
 At the time, I had bright, flaming orange hair that definitely made me stand out.
 My gym teacher called me Carrot.
 This only added to my self-consciousness.

 While I eventually grew up to be a physically fit 6-foot man, endowed well enough to father six children, I have been self-conscious about my body my entire life.
 Once free of junior high gym class, I never took another communal shower.
 When it comes to using the bathroom, I always try to use a stall.
-Just the thought of using a urinal is enough to cramp the flow.
+Just the thought of using a public urinal is enough to shut off the flow.
 If I have to use a urinal, I make sure no one is nearby.
 And if a man uses the urinal next to me?
 It’s like a vise grip on my urethra.
 It ain’t gonna happen.
 I have often wondered if my experiences in junior high gym class play a part in my inability to urinate when someone is standing next to me.

 I do know that my religious training resulted in an unhealthy view of the human body and sex.
 The Fundamentalist churches of my youth spent significant time preaching against short skirts, pants on women, long hair on men, and premarital sex.
 Even masturbation was considered a sin.
 The body — the flesh — was sinful and corrupt and in need of salvation.

 How about you?
 Were you body self-conscious in school?
 How did your religious upbringing affect how you viewed your body?
 Please share your experiences in the comments section.

 Bruce Gerencser, 64, lives in rural Northwest Ohio with his wife of 43 years.
 He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.